Psychiatrist Jobs & Psychiatry Career Guide 2023

 4. Earn and Maintain a License

-For psychiatrists, you must pass an American Board of Psychiatry and Neurology exam.
-Most states also have medical boards that issue their own licensing requirements
+You must pass an American Board of Psychiatry and Neurology exam.
+Most states also have medical boards that issue their own licensing requirements.

 Finally, continuing education courses (see our list of CE providers) allow you to stay on top of current research and implement cutting-edge techniques in your practice.